-- 36. The project amenities and public benefits of the PUD were proffered and accepted in conjunction with the Campus Plan / PUD process. - a.
-In the Campus Plan / PUD Order, the Commission recognized that the University had developed its first-stage PUD, including the identification of project amenities and public benefits for the surrounding community, through a comprehensive community-based planning process that engaged a variety of stakeholders to elicit input and feedback.
+42. The project amenities and public benefits of the PUD were proffered and accepted in conjunction with the Campus Plan/PUD process.

+a.
+In the Campus Plan/PUD Order, the Commission recognized that the University had developed its first-stage PUD, including the identification of project amenities and public benefits for the surrounding community, through a comprehensive community-based planning process that engaged a variety of stakeholders to elicit input and feedback.
+Z.C.
 Order No. 06-11/06-12 at 18 (FOF 71).
-During that proceeding, many persons and organizations, including residents of the surrounding neighborhoods, testified in support of the proposed benefits and amenities.
-See id. at 24 (FOF 96). - b.
-In approving the Campus Plan / PUD, the Commission found that the proposed increases in height, density, and lot occupancy and related changes in zoning, were appropriate and concluded that the value of the project amenities and public benefits were acceptable in light of the degree of development incentives requested.
-Order No. 06-11/06-12 at 25 (COL 4).
+During that proceeding, many persons and organizations, including residents of the surrounding neighborhoods, testified in support of the proposed benefits and amenities; and (See id. at 24 (FOF 96).)

+b.
+In approving the Campus Plan/PUD, the Commission found that the proposed increases in height, density, and lot occupancy and related changes in zoning, were appropriate and concluded that the value of the project amenities and public benefits were acceptable in light of the degree of development incentives requested.
+(Z.C.
+Order No. 06-11/06-12 at 25 (COL 4).)
 On appeal, the D.C.
 Court of Appeals sustained the Commission's decision, specifically holding that the record contained substantial evidence to support the Commission's decision regarding the sufficiency of the amenities package.
-Foggy Bottom Ass'n v.
+(Foggy Bottom Ass'n v.
 D.C.
 Zoning Comm'n, 979 A.2d 1160, 1172 (D.C.
+2009).)

+&lt;sup>4 The initial Application requested relief from the court requirements.
+At the public hearing, the University amended its request to include relief from the rear yard requirements, which was required after the University had adjusted the location of the public alley pursuant to the private settlement agreement with the President.

-2009). - 37.
-The University indicated in its written submissions and at the public hearing that it had started to implement many of these public benefits and project amenities pursuant to the conditions of approval of the Campus Plan / PUD Order, including: - a.
+- 43. The University indicated in its written submissions and at the public hearing that it had started to implement many of these public benefits and project amenities pursuant to the conditions of approval of the Campus Plan/PUD Order, including: - a.
 Transitioning the use of off-campus properties to uses other than undergraduate housing; - b.
-Refraining from purchasing residentially-zoned properties in the Foggy Bottom/West End neighborhoods for university uses; - c.
+Refraining from purchasing residentially zoned properties in the Foggy Bottom/West End neighborhoods for university uses; - c.
 Designating six University properties as historic landmarks, including the Burns Memorial Building located on Square 75 adjacent to the proposed Project, and submitting the materials required for the District's Historic Preservation Office to create the campus historic district; - d.
-Developing and submitting a final campus streetscape plan to DDOT; - e.
+Developing and submitting a final campus streetscape plan to DDOT; and - e.
 Creating the Campus Plan Advisory Committee, with regular quarterly meetings since 2007.